Karlijnvh/MultiplayerWithPhoton/README.md

    - Launch **Unity Hub**.
    - Add the cloned folder to your projects.
    - Open the project in Unity Editor.

+     > Be aware that it will have errors related to Photon, since you did not imported the Photon yet.
+   - Import the Photon PUN2 from Asset store or Photon's website to resolve the errors.
 3. Configure Photon:
    - Obtain an App ID from the [Photon Dashboard](https://dashboard.photonengine.com/).
    - Navigate to `Assets > Photon > PhotonUnityNetworking > Resources > PhotonServerSettings`.